the-rabblerouser/the-rabblerouser/README.md

 # Hi, I'm Joe 👋🏻
-I'm a self taught Full Stack Developer who specializes in React and Next.js.
+I'm a self-taught Full Stack Developer who specializes in React and Next.js.

 ## Current Projects <br/>
 >  [Hacker News Clone](https://github.com/the-rabblerouser/hacknews) - This is a clone of the site news.ycombinator.com built with React and Next.js